-For more information on the BDSG's general requirements, see Country Q&A, Data protection in Germany: overview (3-502-4080).
+For more information on Germany's general data protection requirements, see Country Q&A, Data Protection in Germany: Overview.

 The GDPR broadly defines personal data to include any information relating to an identified or identifiable natural person (Article 4(1), GDPR).
 Personal data generally includes information that alone or in combination with other information that an organization has or is likely to have access to directly or indirectly identifies an individual data subject.